armin-reichert/pacman-javafx/README.md

 A JavaFX user interface for my UI-agnostic [Pac-Man / Ms. Pac-Man game](https://github.com/armin-reichert/pacman-basic) implementations.

-Both games can be played in 2D and 3D, you can switch between 2D and 3D by pressing key combination <kbd>Alt+3</kbd>.
+Both games can be played either in 2D-only or in 2D and 3D (full version).
+In the full version, you can switch during the game between 2D and 3D view by pressing the key combination <kbd>Alt+3</kbd>.

 ## How to run the released version